mvolkmann/blog/src/lua.md

   ...
 end

--- Use a `for` loop to iterate over the indexes and values pairs -- in a table whose keys are consecutive integers starting at 1. for index, value in ipairs(mytable) do
+-- Use a `for` loop to iterate over the index/value pairs -- in a table whose keys are consecutive integers starting at 1. for index, value in ipairs(mytable) do
   ...